Linear Operators and Operator Functions Associated with Spectral Boundary Value Problems: Abstract

 \section{Abstract}

-The paper offers a self-consistent account of the spectral boundary value problems developed from the perspective of general theory of linear operators in Hilbert spaces.
-An abstract form of spectral boundary value problem with generalized boundary condition is introduced and results on its solvability complemented by representations of weak and strong solutions are obtained.
-The question of existence of a closed linear operator defined by a given boundary condition and description of its domain is studied in detail.
-This question is addressed on the basis of a version of Krein's resolvent formula derived from the obtained representations for solutions.
-Usual resolvent identities for two operators associated with two different boundary conditions are written in terms of the so called M-operator and closed linear operators defining these conditions.
-Two examples illustrate the abstract core of the paper.
-Other applications to the theory of partial differential operators and to the mathematical physics are outlined.
+The paper develops a theory of spectral boundary value problems from the perspective of general theory of linear operators in Hilbert spaces.
+An abstract form of spectral boundary value problem with generalized boundary conditions is suggested and results on its solvability complemented by representations of weak and strong solutions are obtained.
+Existence of a closed linear operator defined by a given boundary condition and description of its domain are studied in detail.
+These questions are addressed on the basis of Krein's resolvent formula derived from the explicit representations of solutions also obtained here.
+Usual resolvent identities for two operators associated with two different boundary conditions are written in terms of the so called M-function.
+Abstract considerations are complemented by illustrative examples taken from the theory of partial differential operators.
+Other applications to boundary value problems of analysis and mathematical physics are outlined. \keywords{Spectral boundary value problem, singular perturbations, M-function, Krein's resolvent formula, linear operators, open systems theory}